Supervisory Director Independence

 The Supervisory Board has three standing committees, the identities, memberships and functions of which are described

 Audit Committee.
 The current members of the Audit Committee are Messrs.
-Michael Kearney (Chairman), Charles Dunlap and John Ogren.
+Michael Kearney (Chairman), Jan Willem Sodderland and Ms. Martha Carnes.
 The Audit Committee's principal functions, which are discussed in detail in its charter, include making recommendations concerning the engagement of the independent registered public accountants, reviewing with the independent registered public accountants the plan and results of the engagement, approving professional services provided by the independent registered public accountants and reviewing the adequacy of our internal accounting controls.
 Each member of the Audit Committee is independent, as defined by Section 10A of the Exchange Act and by the corporate governance standards set forth by the NYSE and, to the extent consistent therewith, the Dutch Code.
 Each member of the Audit Committee is financially literate and Mr. Kearney qualifies as an audit committee financial expert under the rules promulgated pursuant to the Exchange Act.
-The Audit Committee held six meetings

 Compensation Committee.
-The current members of the Compensation Committee are Mr. Ogren (Chairman), Ms. Margaret Ann van Kempen, Mr. Jan Willem Sodderland and Mr. Dunlap.
+The current members of the Compensation Committee are Mr. Michael Straughen (Chairman) and Ms. Margaret Ann van Kempen.
 The Compensation Committee's principal functions, which are discussed in detail in its charter, include a general review of our compensation and benefit plans to ensure that they are properly designed to meet corporate objectives.
 The Compensation Committee reviews and approves the compensation of our Chief Executive Officer and our senior executive officers, granting of awards under our benefit plans and adopting and changing major compensation policies and practices.
 The Compensation Committee also regularly discusses a succession plan for the Chief Executive Officer and other senior executive management.
 In addition to establishing the compensation for the Chief Executive Officer, the Compensation Committee reports its recommendations to the whole Supervisory Board for approval.
 Pursuant to its charter (see below), the Compensation Committee has the authority to delegate its responsibilities to other persons.